Hot-head? I’m never out of control!

 By Nick Cain

-Kyle says he is ready to rumble when England face Wales in Cardiff this weekend – and much of that is down to some great Welsh coaching!
+Kyle Sinckler says he is ready to rumble when face in Cardiff this weekend – and much of that is down to some great Welsh coaching!

 Sinckler says he is improving all the time, a bold mission statement from a 25-year-old England tight-head who, because of his reputation for volatility, will have the weight of the world bearing down on him over the next seven days.